xinwenfu/mitmproxy-get/README.md

 The code supports both http and https conenctions through a macro definition in the code.
-Make sure the code has the correct macro defintion Enabke *FU_HTTPS* definition as follows to connects to the https server.
+Make sure the code has the correct macro defintion Enable *FU_HTTPS* definition as follows to connects to the https server.
 ```
 #define FU_HTTPS
 ```
-Enabke *FU_HTTP* definition as follows to connects to the http server.
+Enable *FU_HTTP* definition as follows to connects to the http server.
 ```
 #define FU_HTTP
 ```

-# Redirecting traffic for interception
+# MITMPROXY intercepting http traffic
 mitmproxy listens on port 8080 by default.
-To monitor HTTP and HTTPS flows, their ports 80 and 443 should be redirected to port the port mitmproxy listens on. (these chages will be recovered after next restart)
+To monitor HTTP and HTTPS flows, their ports 80 and 443 should be redirected to the port mitmproxy listens on.
+Note: These chages will be recovered after next restart.

 Enable IP forwarding
 ```
 sudo sysctl -w net.ipv4.ip_forward=1
 ```

-Create an iptables ruleset that redirects the desired traffic to mitmproxy
+Create an iptables rule set that redirects the desired traffic to mitmproxy
 ```
 sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-port 8080
 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080
 ```

 # Start up mitmproxy
-To start up mitmproxy with console interface, open a command terminal in the directory of mitmproxy and type in
+To start up mitmproxy with the console interface, open a command terminal in the directory of mitmproxy and type in
 ```
 mitmproxy
 ```
 <img alt="image" src="https://user-images.githubusercontent.com/69218457/156812912-bef0527f-cade-4f3b-a5c9-9dec48b77a76.png">

-mitmproxy can be stopped by press Ctrl+c, then press y.
+mitmproxy can be stopped by press *Ctrl+c*, then press *y*.

 # MITM against HTTP

 ## Monitor HTTP flows
 Let’s test if mitmproxy can monitor HTTP flows.
 Open a web browser from a separate machine (e.g., your host computer).
 Don’t use the VM which runs mitmproxy because the [PREROUTING](https://serverfault.com/a/977515) table only redirects traffic from outside.
-Visit http://<host ip>/test_get.php?Temperature=21&Humidity=20 and you will see the traffic in the mitmproxy console.
+Visit http://\<host ip>/test_get.php?Temperature=21&Humidity=20 and you will see the traffic in the mitmproxy console.

 <img alt="image" src="https://user-images.githubusercontent.com/69218457/156813138-732c53b1-12d3-4bb5-a2b2-c7bec05b34c4.png">

 ## Intercept and modify HTTP traffic (manually)

-To intercept request with specific URLs, you need to enable the interception function and using specific filter expressions.
+To intercept requests with specific URLs, you need to enable the interception function and using specific filter expressions.

 To enable the interception function, press **i**.
 You will see shown at the bottom of the console.
 ```